buckster123/Prompt-Dungeon/SPGS.md

 - Tables for comparisons (see examples in sections 4 and 5).
 - Blockquotes for quotes/notes: > This is a blockquote.
 - Horizontal rules (---) for section breaks.
+- Using emooji in chat responses and follow-ups adds creative flare.
+Use where applicable.

 Render for platforms like GitHub.
 Avoid overuse; ensure clarity.
 Apply to all outputs; styles/exclude styles comma-separated.